 John has served on the Boards of Directors of the Longmont Area Chamber of Commerce, the Longmont Red Cross, the First Congregational Church, the Historic Preservation Commission of the City of Longmont, St. John’s School, and the Longmont YMCA, among others.

-John coached basketball for many years.
-He accumulated over 1000 wins serving as head coach of sixth, seventh, and eighth grades competitive league teams for the Longmont Lightning Club (girls) and the Longmont Youth Boys Basketball Club from 1993 through 2008.
+John has coached basketball for many years.
+He accumulated over 1000 wins serving as head coach of sixth, seventh, and eighth grades competitive league teams for the Longmont Lightning Club (girls) and the Longmont Youth Boys Basketball Club from 1993 through the present.
 He was the head coach of the Longmont High School girl’s basketball team for the 2000—2001 school year.

-John serves as Chairman of the Lynn & Helen Clark Fund and the Ray Lanyon Fund – both local general charity funds.
-He is presently serves on the Board of Directors of the Boulder County Business Hall of Fame and Adopt Colorado Kids, Inc. (both Colorado non-profit corporations).
+John has served as Chairman of the Lynn & Helen Clark Fund and the Ray Lanyon Fund – both local general charity funds.
+He has served on the Board of Directors of the Boulder County Business Hall of Fame and Adopt Colorado Kids, Inc. (both Colorado non-profit corporations).